wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/1-data-source-overview.md

 Data sources provide data as either actions or one or more tables.
 Some data sources, such as Dataverse, SharePoint, and SQL Server provide your data in a structured table.
 With table data sources, you can easily display the data in a gallery or a form.
 In Power Apps, you can use multiple functions for working with tables of data.

 Other data sources, such as the Office 365 Users connector or Project Online, are action-based.
 When you connect to these data sources, you can run different actions by using various functions.
 Generally, you must explicitly connect these functions to controls to interact with them.
-They do not work automatically like tabular data sources.
+They don’t work automatically like tabular data sources.
 For example, this function connects to Office 365 and queries user data.

 ```
 Office365Users.SearchUser()